jmjry/terminal-game/README.md

 * [GitPod](https://www.gitpod.io/) was the version control used.
 * [GitHub](https://github.com/) is the repository used for project codes to be pushed from GitPod.
 * [Flowmap](https://www.flowmapp.com) was used to create user flowmaps during the design process of this project.
+* [Heroku](https://www.heroku.com/) was used to deplpoy the game to a live cloud based applicaiton.

 ## Features